How It Works (Middle School)

 Work Completion Expectation

 In middle school, student learning changes to a semester-based approach where students are required to earn a passing grade of 60 percent or above on their assignments and online lessons.
 Due dates are assigned to lessons to encourage consistent, steady progress for academic success.
-Attending teacher-led, direct-instruction, online synchronous “Class Connect” sessions, along with completing coursework, will also assist with student success.
+Attending teacher-led, direct-instruction, standards-driven online synchronous “Class Connect” sessions, along with completing coursework, will also assist with student success.
 Middle school teachers will work with families to ensure students are progressing academically as expected.
 To achieve success, it’s in the student’s best interest to follow the pacing schedule that’s assigned for each course.

 Middle School is a time when students become more independent, taking on more responsibility and ownership for their learning.
 A parent (or other responsible adult) serves as a "Learning Coach" to the child.
 Parent/Learning Coach involvement is critical for student success, as middle school students continue to build their organization and time-management skills.
 Teachers set the pace of instruction, but the Learning Coach helps the student stay on track.

 Parent/Learning Coach involvement may vary per child and grade level.
 The initial 4–8 weeks can be intensive as families settle into a routine.
 Students in grades 6–8 build self-advocacy skills and work more directly with teachers, but parent/Learning Coach involvement is essential for approximately 15 hours a week and approximately 70-80% of student time is online.

 Working with Your Teacher